laminas/laminas-view/doc/book/quick-start.md

 ## Creating and Registering Alternate Rendering and Response Strategies

-`Zend\View\View` does very little.
+`Laminas\View\View` does very little.
 Its workflow is essentially to martial a `ViewEvent`, and then trigger two events, `renderer` and `response`.
 You can attach "strategies" to these events, using the methods `addRenderingStrategy()` and `addResponseStrategy()`, respectively.
 A Rendering Strategy introspects the